 Today, almost all plants known as wax begonias are hybrids produced from the same few ancestors.
 The basic ancestor is the B. cucullata, which was once called the B. semperflorens.
 This plant has been bred extensively over the years and its many descendants are correctly known as the Semperflorens cultorum group.
 The physical characteristics of these plants depend on the breeder, but they have been hybridized for various colors and heights.
 The B. schmidtiana is also included in the semperflorens group.
 According to the American Begonia Society, this is a many-branched plant with small velvety leaves.

-Semperflorens begonias, or wax begonias, are not difficult plants to grow and can be included in a massed windowsill planting for bright indoor color.
+Semperflorens begonias are not difficult plants to grow and can be included in a massed windowsill planting for bright indoor color.
 To keep the plants looking vibrant, pinch off old blooms and keep the plant free of brown and old leaves.